Jakob37/jakobwillforss.com/content/post/2021-01-26-snakemake-a-friendly-introduction.en.md

         out_fasta="output/2_summaries/{sample}.tsv"
     shell:
         """
+        python3 scripts/retrieve_fasta_stats.py \
+          --input {input.in_fasta} \
-        python3 scripts/retrieve_fasta_stats.py --input {input.in_fasta} --output {output.out_fasta}
+          --output {output.out_fasta}
         """
 ```

-We use the `expand` command in the `rule all`, which generates a list of output files for all patterns.
-Note also that the pattern `{sample}` is now used throughout the code to specify the target sample names part of each file name.
+Running it will generate the following graph.

 ![Workflow illustration, step 3](/post/2021-01-26-snakemake-a-friendly-introduction.en_files/step3_dag.svg)

 ## Exercise

-1. Try the list-syntax, and see if you can run only a subset of the samples.
+1. Try changing the list-syntax, and see if you can run two additional samples.
+2. Try the glob-syntax, and see if you can run all of the files.
-2. Try using the command `snakemake --dag | dot -Tsvg > dag.svg` to generate a graph which illustrates the different executed commands.
+3. Try using the command `snakemake --dag | dot -Tsvg > dag.svg` to generate a graph which illustrates the different executed commands.
 Does the graph look like you expected?
-3. (Bonus) If you are proficient in Python, feel free to explore the `retrieve_fasta_stats` script, and calculate further stats for the FASTA-files!
+4. (Bonus) If you are proficient in Python, feel free to explore the `retrieve_fasta_stats` script, and calculate further stats for the FASTA-files!

 # Step 4 - Combining multiple files into one